maevelehi/1800_202530_BBY09/README.md

   Click "Save".
   The new card will appear immediately on the Home Page.

-- 2nd option: Add by CSV (Batch Import) click "Add by CSV"
+- 2nd option: add by CSV (Batch Import) click "Add by CSV"
   Upload a CSV file containing question, answer, topic, and chapter.
   The system will quickly generate multiple cards at once.